open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 you might receive “unclear” as an answer if a question pertains to information that lies beyond the deity’s knowledge.
-In a case where a one-­‐‑word answer could be misleading or contrary to the deity’s interests, the GM might offer a short phrase as an answer instead.
+In a case where a one-­word answer could be misleading or contrary to the deity’s interests, the GM might offer a short phrase as an answer instead.

 If you cast the spell two or more times before finishing your next long